yiyihan/yiyihan/README.md

 ### Hi there 👋
-I'm Yihan, an incoming RA at CUHK.
+I'm Yihan, a PhD student at CUHK.
-- 🔭 I’m currently working on ITF project.
+- 🔭 I’m currently working on LLM-driven 3D scene understanding;
-- 🌱 I’m currently interested in 3D Object Detection, 3D Semantic Segmentation, Multi-modal Fusion...
+- 🌱 I’m currently interested in Multi-modal Fusion, 3D Scene Understanding, LLM...
-- 📫 How to reach me: yihan.wang@cuhk.edu.hk
+- 📫 How to reach me: wang_yihan2020@163.com
 <!--
 **yiyihan/yiyihan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.